Whiteknight/ParserObjects/README.md

 var result = parser.Parse(sequence);
 ```

 The ParserObjects library provides many small parsers and parser combinators that can be built up into parsers for large and complex grammars.
 In addition, ParserObjects provides several pre-made parsers for specialty parsing needs.
-Please see the documentation for more information, and the test suite for usage examples.
+Please see the [Documentation](https://whiteknight.github.io/ParserObjects/v3)  for more information, and the [Test Suite Examples](https://github.com/Whiteknight/ParserObjects/tree/master/ParserObjects.Tests/Examples) for real-world usage patterns.

 ## Current Status

-ParserObjects library is currently in active development.
-Pre-release versions of v3.0.0 are available. v3.0.0 is not backwards-compatible with v2.X or v1.X versions.
+ParserObjects library is currently in active development. **v3.0.0** is available on Nuget and is preferred over all previous versions. v3.0.0 is not backwards-compatible with v2.X or v1.X versions.